djeada/Linux-Notes/notes/dwm.md

 ## Further Resources

-If you're looking for additional information about configuring and using DWM, the following resources could be quite helpful:

-- **DWM Tutorial:** The official DWM Tutorial provided by the suckless community is an excellent starting point.
-It delivers a comprehensive walkthrough of basic DWM usage and configuration.
-You can access the tutorial at [https://dwm.suckless.org/tutorial/](https://dwm.suckless.org/tutorial/).
+- If you are seeking additional information about configuring and using DWM, the official DWM Tutorial provided by the suckless community is an excellent starting point.
+It offers a comprehensive walkthrough of basic DWM usage and configuration, available at [https://dwm.suckless.org/tutorial/](https://dwm.suckless.org/tutorial/).

-- **DWM man page:** For a more in-depth understanding of DWM and its functionalities, you should consider consulting the DWM man page.
-It can be accessed in your terminal by running the command `man dwm`.
+- For a more in-depth understanding of DWM and its functionalities, the DWM man page is an invaluable resource.
+You can access it in your terminal by running the command `man dwm`.

-- **DWM Config Archive:** The DWM Config Archive is a collection of user-submitted `config.h` files.
-It's a treasure trove of interesting and varied configurations.
-Exploring these files can provide you with new ideas for your own DWM setup or even a ready-to-use configuration that suits your needs.
-Check it out at [https://dwm.suckless.org/customisation/](https://dwm.suckless.org/customisation/).
+- The DWM Config Archive is a collection of user-submitted `config.h` files, serving as a treasure trove of interesting and varied configurations.
+Exploring these files can provide new ideas for your own DWM setup or even a ready-to-use configuration that suits your needs.
+Visit the archive at [https://dwm.suckless.org/customisation/](https://dwm.suckless.org/customisation/).